tricarico672/Capstone_Text_Analysis/README.md

 Since txt files are already provided in https://github.com/tricarico672/Capstone_Text_Analysis/tree/main/txt%20statements, there is no need to run the pdf_to_txt program.

-Functioning: simply specify the directory (path to folder) where the txt files are located on your computer after the download and run the sentiment_analysis snippet.
+Functioning: simply specify the directory (path to folder) where the txt files are located on your computer after the download as a variable replacing the "Your/directory" placeholder.
+Keep your directory specified as a string to prevent issues when running the program.
+Then run the sentiment_analysis snippet.